 Small amounts of Loperamide may appear in human breast milk.
-Therefore, Loperamide hydrochloride capsules are not recommended during breast-feeding.
+Therefore, Loperamide Hydrochloride Capsules is not recommended during breast-feeding.

-The safety and effectiveness of Loperamide hydrochloride capsules in pediatric patients with chronic diarrhea have not been established.
-Although Loperamide hydrochloride capsules have been studied in a limited number of pediatric patients with chronic diarrhea; the therapeutic dose for the treatment of chronic diarrhea in a pediatric population has not been established.
+The safety and effectiveness of Loperamide Hydrochloride Capsules in pediatric patients with chronic diarrhea have not been established.
+Although Loperamide Hydrochloride Capsules has been studied in a limited number of pediatric patients with chronic diarrhea; the therapeutic dose for the treatment of chronic diarrhea in a pediatric population has not been established.

 Clinical Trial Experience

-The adverse effects reported during clinical investigations of Loperamide hydrochloride capsules are difficult to distinguish from symptoms associated with the diarrheal syndrome.
-Adverse experiences recorded during clinical studies with Loperamide hydrochloride capsules were generally of a minor and self-limiting nature.
+The adverse effects reported during clinical investigations of Loperamide Hydrochloride Capsules (Loperamide hydrochloride) are difficult to distinguish from symptoms associated with the diarrheal syndrome.
+Adverse experiences recorded during clinical studies with Loperamide Hydrochloride Capsules were generally of a minor and self-limiting nature.
 They were more commonly observed during the treatment of chronic diarrhea.

 The adverse events reported are summarized irrespective of the causality assessment of the investigators.

 1) Adverse events from 4 placebo-controlled studies in patients with acute diarrhea The adverse events with an incidence of 1.0% or greater, which were reported at least as often in patients on Loperamide hydrochloride as on placebo, are presented in the table below.